- Dr Charlotte Rommerskirchen

 - European Union, Financial Markets, Mixed Methods, International Political Economy, Comparative Political Economy, Debt Management

 Charlotte Rommerskirchen is a lecturer in International Political Economy at the University of Edinburgh, where she completed her PhD in 2014.
-She is currently a visisting researcher at the University of Konstanz and was a Visiting Scholar at the University of Notre Dame, USA in 2013 and a POLSIS Visiting Fellow at the University of Queensland, Australia in 2016.
+She was a visisting researcher at the University of Konstanz, Germany in 2018, a Visiting Scholar at the University of Notre Dame, USA in 2013 and a POLSIS Visiting Fellow at the University of Queensland, Australia in 2016.
 Charlotte is an alumna of the German Academic Scholarship Foundation and has won the UK Political Science Association’s Lord Bryce Prize for best dissertation in International Relations/Comparative Studies.
 From 2013 to 2018 she was part of an ERC-funded research project with Donald MacKenzie on Evaluation Practices in Financial Markets, focusing on the European Debt Crisis and Government Bond Markets.

-Her first monograph, Free Riders on the Storm: EU Fiscal Policy Coordination in Hard Times, is forthcoming with Oxford University Press.
+Her first monograph, Free Riders on the Storm: EU Fiscal Policy Coordination in Hard Times (2019) has been published by Oxford University Press.

 - PhD (University of Edinburgh)